openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 ![VM - Disks tab - adding disk](img/3-0-0.jpg)
-The flow for disks is similar to NIC. however, adding or rediting a disk do not require VM restart.
+The flow for disks is similar to NIC. however, adding or editing a disk do not require VM restart.

 ![VM - add disk modal](img/3-1-0.jpg)
-The user clicks “Add Disk”.
-Like adding a new NIC, the new disk with blank fields is prepended at the top of the list.
-The confirm button is disabled.
+The user clicks “Add Disk”, and is lead to an 'Add disk' modal.

 ![VM - disk list item actions](img/3-2-0.jpg)
 The user edits each input and clicks the confirm button to finish.
 The new disk is added to the list and is sorted alphabetically.

-The user can edit or delete a list item from its kebab menu for each list item and clicks “Edit Disk.
+The user can edit or delete a list item from its kebab menu for each list item.

 ## Snapshots

-Has a dedicated PR [here](https://github.com/openshift/openshift-origin-design/pull/183)
+Snapshot designs can be seen [here](https://github.com/openshift/openshift-origin-design/pull/183)

 ## Events